-'''

 5 team_id::team_id();

-'''

-- Initializes this name to be the invalid ID.
+6 Initializes this name to be the invalid ID.
 All default-constructed team_id objects will receive the same, unique invalid identifier.
-This enables use of team id() as a placeholder ID for naming the absence of a team. - 7 UPC++ progress level: none
+This enables use of team_id() as a placeholder ID for naming the absence of a team.

-'''

-8 team& team_id::here() const;
+7 team& team_id::here() const;

-'''

-- 9 Precondition: This name must be a valid ID.
+- 8 Precondition: This name must be a valid ID.
 The calling process must be a member of the team associated with this name, and it must have completed creation of the team.
-The team must not have been destroyed. - Retrieves a reference to the team instance associated with this name. - UPC++ progress level: none
+The team must not have been destroyed. - 9 Retrieves a reference to the team instance associated with this name.

-'''

-12 future < team &> team_id::when_here() const;
+10 future < team &> team_id::when_here() const;

-'''

-- Precondition: This name must be a valid ID.
+- 11 Precondition: This name must be a valid ID.
 The calling process must be a member of the team associated with this name.
 The master persona (§10.5.1) must appear in the persona stack of the calling thread.
-The team must not have been destroyed. - Retrieves a future which is readied after the calling process constructs the team corresponding to this name. - UPC++ progress level: none
+The team must not have been destroyed. - 12 Retrieves a future which is readied after the calling process constructs the team corresponding to this name.